 As JoAnne mentioned, the adoption process is indeed different than when she was adopted.
 DCF and other agencies like MARE focus on strength-based matching; finding a great fit for both the child and the family.
 The Puhala-Kenney family is no exception.
 Despite some general challenges during the adoption process, (uncertainty of the timeline and what to expect) Kimberly and JoAnne didn’t have too much difficulty navigating the stages of parenting.

 While it was an adjustment going from being a couple to a family, Kloee helped the moms tremendously by being open and talking about her feelings with them.
 Kimberly and JoAnne have created a safe space for Kloee for sharing her feelings with them.
-On Sundays, the family has meetings about how they are all feeling, things that might be bothering them, and changes can be made in order to curb any negative feelings.
+On Sundays, the family has meetings about how they are all feeling, things that might be bothering them, and changes that can be made in order to curb any negative feelings.
 Something unique the family did often was to have “Anger Parties,” where they would raise their voices and have an almost pillow fight – getting their anger out, but in a fun, constructive way.

 “They make sure I have everything I need and that I am happy,” Kloee says.
 “I feel like it’s not a perfect relationship if you aren’t expressing what you are feeling.”
 She likes the honesty and transparency the family has.
 That’s not all she loves about her parents; Kloee talks about how the trio like to go to the beach, ride their bikes, and eat ice cream.
 She loves her parents because they not only make sure she is happy, but that she knows she’s loved unconditionally.